2022 Keighley Cougars season: Season summary

 The season began in January 2022 with a third round cup match at Hunslet.
 Due to the way the RFL organised the two cup competitions, the early rounds of the Challenge Cup also served as the early rounds of the 1895 Cup.
 The match was won 22–6 by Hunslet ending Keighley's interest in the cup competitions.
 Keighley's only try being scored by debutant Anesu Mudoti.
 Other debutants in this match were, Lewis Young, Anthony Dyne, Harvey Spence and Nathan Roebuck.
 The game also saw Spencer Darley and Kyle Kesik sent off and Dan Parker sin-binned.
 Parker's sin-binning earned him a four-match ban, while Darley's red-card was rescinded and Kesik's deemed sufficient punishment.

 With the league season not scheduled to start until the end of March, two pre-season fixtures were arranged against Oldham and Swinton Lions, the two teams who had been relegated from the 2021 Championship.
 Both matches were home games but ended in two defeats.
 The Oldham game was lost 26–34 and the Swinton match lost 22–42.

 The league season kicked off on 27 March with an away game at Oldham.
 In a reversal from the pre-season game, three weeks previously, Keighley quickly built a 16–0 lead and never looked under pressure eventually winning 32–6.
 Prop forwards, Bradley Ho and Rory Nettleton made their debuts in this match.

-Round two was the Cougars first home match of the season against Doncaster.
+Round two was the Cougars' first home match of the season against Doncaster.
 The game marked James Feather's 350th appearance for Keighley and he celebrated the occasion by kicking his first (and last) career goal by taking the conversion to Jake Webster's late try in a 26–6 win.

-With an odd number of teams, 11, in the league each team had two bye weeks during the season and round three was the Cougar's first.
+With an odd number of teams, 11, in the league each team had two bye weeks during the season and round three was the Cougars' first.
 Round four was a West Yorkshire derby and a return trip to Hunslet on Good Friday.
 A close game was settled by a Mo Agoro try in the last seconds of the game - from a pass many claimed was forward - but the referee awarded the try to give the Cougars a 20–16 victory.

 A return to Cougar Park the following week saw the visit of Swinton Lions.
 A dominant performance saw Swinton prevented from scoring while a Mo Agoro double helped secure a 30–0 win.

 London Skolars were the visitors in round six and were routed as Keighley scored 17 tries and 14 goals to win 96–0, a new home record score, Agoro leading the way with four tries.

 Round seven was the long trip to Llanelli to play West Wales Raiders.
 The game was a debut for Dane Chisholm who had joined Keighley the previous week from Featherstone Rovers.
 Keighley won 4–46 in a match notable for being the first RFL league match where all five match officials were Welsh.